 For further inquiries on the procedure, documents for above-mentioned requirements, you can contact the Korea Immigration Office to (+82)-1345 or Korean Embassy in Oslo.

 Covid-19 test and quarantine upon arrival in South Korea

 All foreign nationals must go through a special entry procedure upon arrival in South Korea.
-This includes a mandatory Covid-19 test and quarantine for 14 days.
+This includes a mandatory pre-departure Covid-19 test and quarantine for 14 days.

 - Short-term visitors: Foreign travelers on short-term visa will be required to quarantine at a government facility at their own expense for 14 days (approximately 150,000 KRW a day).
 Travelers are required to undergo COVID-19 test within three days from their arrival during the quarantine period.

 - Long-term visitors: Travelers with long-term or residential visa are required to self-quarantine at their own residences for 14 days and must undergo a COVID-19 test within three days.

 Local governments will provide essential products/food for persons in quarantine.

 Transit passengers: Most passengers transiting through Korean airports who do not pass through immigration have no quarantine requirement for stays less than 24 hours.
 However, transit passengers may need to undergo temperature checks or health questionnaires at the airport.

 Isolation exemption certificate for short-term travelers: Some Norwegians traveling to South Korea for important business, academic, public, humanitarian purposes or other emergencies may be exempt from self-quarantine requirements.
 An isolation exemption certificate must be approved prior to travelling at the Korean Embassy or Consulate.
 Travelers are advised to contact the Korean Embassy for further procedures. – Korean Embassy in Oslo